dabeaz/sly/docs/sly.rst

         return BinOp('+', p[0], p[2])

 The key thing is that the method returns the value that's going to be attached to the symbol "expr" in this case.

-The ``error()`` method is defined to handle syntax errors (if any).
-See the error handling section below for more detail.
+This is the propagation of values that was described in the previous section.

 Combining Grammar Rule Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^